 Carl: Of course you can, you're my dog, aren't you?
 And I'm your master!

 Dug: You are my master?!
 Oh boy, oh boy!

-Muntz falling to his death in the climax.
-For every foul thing he did throughout the whole film, it still stings a bit to see the brief but haunting look of sheer, unwavering fear on his face after the ropes attaching him to the house snap, and he plummets down and out of sight from several thousand feet up in the air.
+- Muntz falling to his death in the climax.
+For every foul thing he did throughout the whole film, it still stings a bit to see the brief but haunting look of pure terror on his face after the ropes attaching him to the house snap, and he plummets down and out of sight from several thousand feet up in the air.
 You can actually see that's he's still reaching for Carl right as he starts falling, albeit now it looks like he's reaching for help...
-Carl himself pauses for a bit when he sees it happen; it's a real Alas, Poor Villain moment for all it's worth.
+Carl himself gasps a bit when he sees it happen; it's a real Alas, Poor Villain moment for all it's worth.

 - The Reveal showing "The Spirit of Adventure" script on the nose of the Zeppelin.